oluwaseyi-25/positioning-in-css/Positioning in CSS - Draft.md

 So you're a beginner struggling with sizing and positioning elements in CSS, or maybe you're a seasoned veteran looking for a quick reminder on the basics.
 In either case, I've got you covered.
 This topic can be quite tricky to grasp at first, but at the end of this article, I assure you a good working knowledge of this concept.

 # What is CSS?

-Do I really need to explain what CSS is to you again?
-Oh well.
 **CSS** (Cascading Style Sheets) is used to style and layout web pages — for example, to alter the font, color, size, and spacing of your content, split it into multiple columns, or add animations and other decorative features.
 To ***cascade*** means to stack or build up something one layer at a time.
 CSS is a stylesheet language used to describe the presentation of a webpage written in [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML) or [XML](https://developer.mozilla.org/en-US/docs/Web/XML/XML_introduction).
 It describes to the browser how elements should be rendered on screen.
 Think of HTML as the skeleton - structure -  of  a webpage and CSS as the flesh, skin and hair, making the site more appealing.